It’s become the buzz of the Silicon Valley.

 This sensitive test, available through our online store, measures the amount of DHA and EPA in your red blood cell membranes, which correlates to the amount of these omega-3 fatty acids in your heart, brain and other tissues.

-A measure of eight percent or above is considered optimal for maintaining health while a level below eight percent increases your risk of developing health issues.
-Levels four percent and below should serve as a wake-up call that you need more omega-3s now!
+A measure of 8% or above is considered optimal for maintaining health while a level below 8% increases your risk of developing health issues.
+Levels 4% and below should serve as a wake-up call that you need more omega-3s now.

 Researchers have discovered that omega-3 status tends to be regional.
 So depending upon where you live, you may be at greater risk for a deficiency in DHA and EPA.
 See the map below for general levels in your area.
 Ideally, test your levels regularly so you know exactly where you stand.

-I’m excited to tell you about a new krill oil that we’ve developed.
-It has even more DHA and EPA and several other top nootropics or cognitive enhancing substances.
+However, this unique version of krill oil has even more DHA and EPA and several other top nootropics or cognitive enhancing substances.

-Keep in mind, fish oil contains no phospholipids or phosphatidylcholine, so it can’t offer these valuable extra cell membrane and detox benefits.
-Only krill oil can do that…
+Keep in mind, regular fish oil, with the exception of herring caviar oil, contains no phospholipids or phosphatidylcholine, so it can’t offer these valuable extra cell membrane and detox benefits.
+Only krill and herring caviar oils can do that.

-You’ll find this super krill oil in our newest product, Keto Krill® – named for its potent brain-boosting benefits.
+You’ll find this in Keto Krill®, named for its potent brain-boosting benefits.

 Before I tell you about the other nootropics in Keto Krill® that make it so desirable for cognitive health, let’s take a closer look at the nootropics hiding inside the super krill oil included in the formula:*